puckawayjeff/dotfiles/docs/New Host Deployment.md

 ## Idempotency

-The `new-host.sh` script is fully idempotent - safe to run multiple times:
+The `join.sh` script is fully idempotent - safe to run multiple times:

 - **Git Installation**: Skips if already installed
 - **Core Utilities**: Only installs missing packages